-- If the dose should be modified for example in the case of certain adverse events (specify the exact dose modifications and events) - The stopping rules - Whether the dosage will be modified in accordance with the patients results (e.g. lab results and what the results should be) and whether this will be completed under controlled hospital conditions or whether the patient will be required to adjust their own dosages following medical guidance at home - Whether the dose can be modified due to patient request - Procedures in the event of toxicity reactions (if applicable) e.g. if it is possible to reduce the dosage of IMP or if any rescue medication may need to be administered
+- If the dose should be modified for example in the case of certain adverse events (specify the exact dose modifications and events) - The stopping rules - Whether the dosage will be modified in accordance with the patient's results (e.g. lab results and what the results should be) and whether this will be completed under controlled hospital conditions or whether the patient will be required to adjust their own dosages following medical guidance at home - Whether the dose can be modified due to the patient's request - Procedures in the event of toxicity reactions (if applicable) e.g. if it is possible to reduce the dosage of IP or if any rescue medication may need to be administered